adultdate/filament-calendar/README.md

 {
     // ...

-    // This is where you map your model into a calendar resource object public function toCalendarResource(): CalendarResource
+    // This is where you map your model into a filament-calendar resource object public function toCalendarResource(): CalendarResource
     {
         return CalendarResource::make('my-unique-id')